 Since you won’t need to worry about losing heat during your drive, make sure you have proper venting to ensure gas/fumes won’t accumulate inside your mobile home.

-Best Alternative Furnaces/Heaters To Consider Installing In Your RV Today
+Best Alternative Furnaces/Heaters for Your RV

 You don’t have to be stuck with your old propane RV furnace though.
 The advent of new technology has paved the way for new types of furnaces/heaters